TCPA Compliance: A Complete SMS Checklist

 The FCC specifies the requirements for legal SMS outreach to your customers.
 By reviewing the following checklist, you can be more confident in leveraging SMS marketing for your own business:

-If you intend to market, sell, or promote your business’ products or services, you must have prior express written consent.
+You must have prior express written consent if you intend to market, sell, or promote your business’ products or services.

 Express written consent is what you would imagine it to be: written permission to contact a customer.
-This type of permission is required on paper or digitally before reaching out to the customer with promotional material.
+This type of permission is required on paper or digitally before contacting the customer with promotional material.

 Digital consent options include: